enear/enear.github.com/_posts/2018-12-04-imposing-invariants-in-scala.md

 }
 ```

-and on the companion object we have the actual implementation:
+And on the companion object we have the actual implementation:

 ```scala
 object Reservation {